 The draft Tactical Urbanism Handbook has been developed as a tool to help councils and communities deliver tactical urbanism projects to a high standard, using a collaborative best-practice approach.

-Waka Kotahi Innovating Streets programme supports the use of tactical urbanism across New Zealand to create safer and more people-friendly spaces.
+Waka Kotahi Streets for People programme supports the use of tactical urbanism across New Zealand to create safer and more people-friendly spaces.
 The handbook is a ‘how to’ guide that can be referred to at each phase of the project lifecycle.
 It helps communicate existing knowledge from overseas, and the growing body of New Zealand best practice, as identified through case studies during 2019/20.

 You can share your feedback on the guide at any time by emailing us at firstname.lastname@example.org

 As part of the Handbook for Tactical Urbanism in Aotearoa, and in response to the Traffic Control Devices Amendment (2020), draft guidance on the compliant application of roadway art has been developed.
 This guidance focuses on using road artwork effectively and safely in New Zealand and includes a checklist that Waka Kotahi needs to review.
 Additionally, a design guidance note has also been developed for the selection and use of non-permanent materials for pilot projects.
 These guides supplement information within the Handbook for Tactical Urbanism.

 Please send responses to the checklist questions, and your proposed designs, to email@example.com

 Fill in your details below to gain immediate access to the file to download.
 It will also be emailed to you along with the link to provide feedback.